 Logos can be placed everywhere, from your storefront and signs to your staff’s uniforms and shopping bags.
 If you have multiple marketing channels, such as email and social media, be sure to use them here too.
 This consistent use will help increase your customer’s familiarity with your brand.

 Using all these in-store branding ideas together will help you create a strong brand identity that is reflected across your business.
 Want to showcase your branding and elevate the appearance of your store?
-Be sure to check out our display and merchandising range at Displaysense to find all you need.
+Be sure to check out our retail displays range at Displaysense to find all you need.